d-ries/linux-essentials/06_software/99_assignments.md

 ## Task 20
 Make a directory called _zipdemo_ in the temporary folder (_/tmp_).
-Unzip the zipfile _myhomfolder.zip_ in the directory _/tmp/zipdemo_ Use `tree` to check if the process completed successfully.
+Unzip the zipfile _myhomefolder.zip_ in the directory _/tmp/zipdemo_ Use `tree` to check if the process completed successfully.

 ## Task 21